Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 The wires don’t come, with the home theater system or the speaker set you buy, but when they usually come they are not of good quality.
-That’s why you should buy the wires by yourself.
+That’s why you should buy the wires yourself.
 I have talked about bookshelf speakers in this guide but it is suitable for every type of speaker.
 So, what gauge wire for home theater speakers?

-Keep reading as we will be discussing this in detail and will throw the light on more related queries to this matter.
+Keep reading as we will be discussing this in detail and will throw light on more related queries to this matter.
 Don’t forget to download the speaker wire gauge chart at the bottom of this article.
 I will be answering a few of the most related questions.
-Stay tuned and acquire the knowledge.
+Stay tuned and acquire knowledge.

 12 Vs 14 Vs 16 vs 18 gauge.
 Which is better?

 |Wire Gauge||Distance Of 4-Ohm Speaker||Distance Of 6-Ohm Speaker||Distance Of 8-Ohm Speaker||Best For Which Channel Speakers (My Remarks)|